20 AWESOME Things To Do In Rarotonga With Kids.

 Muri Beach is in a beautiful lagoon on the eastern side of the island, and is easily the most popular beach.
 It’s easy to spend a day there.
 Take a picnic, and hire paddle boards to enjoy the calm and shallow waters there.

 Rarotonga has actually got a number of established hiking tracks around the island.
-However, if you are looking for the best tracks to with kids I would recommend a short walk behind the hospital.
+However, if you are looking for the best tracks to with kids I would recommend a short walk behind the Rarotonga Hospital.

-• Hospital Hill: A short walk from behind the Rarotonga Hospital up to a viewpoint looking down over Nikao and the airport area.
+• Hospital Hill: This is a short walk from behind the Rarotonga Hospital up to a viewpoint looking down over Nikao and the airport area.

 Walking the Rarotonga Cross Island Track walking to The Needle with kids in Rarotonga.